sunny-jang/cat_posting_app/README.md

 # cat_posting_app (Catbook)
-Catbook is a mobile app, both iOS and Android, for those who love boasting their cats!
+Catbook is a mobile app for those who love boasting their cats, available for both iOS and Android devices!

 ### Tech Stacks
 * Flutter